The Wayfarer’s Repose

 He disappeared into the bushes.

 Brota stood.
 The rain washed the mud from her armor.
-Somewhere on the road her discarded helmet collected mud and rainwater.
+Somewhere on the road her discarded helmet collected mud and rainwater like a bowl.

 “Well, shit.”